-At the Facility, the leadership team consists of the Director, Chief of Staff, Interim Associate Director for Patient Care Services (ADPCS), Associate Director, and Assistant Director.

-Organizational communication and accountability are carried out through a committee reporting structure with a Governance Board having oversight for groups such as the Executive Council of Medical Staff, Quality and Safety Council, Organizational Health Council, and Nursing Executive Coordinating Council.
-The leaders are members of the Governance Board through which they track, trend, and monitor quality of care and patient outcomes.
+At the Facility, the leadership team consists of the Director, Chief of Staff, Associate Director for Patient Care Services (ADPCS), and Associate Director.
+Organizational communication and accountability are carried out through a committee reporting structure with the Leadership Executive Board having oversight for leadership groups, such as Clinical Executive Board, Environment of Care Council, and Quality, Safety and Value Council.
+The leaders are members of the Quality, Safety, and Value Council through which they track, trend, and monitor quality of care and patient outcomes.